drewma2k/nvim/README.md

 ### Colorscheme
-base16 colorschemes are included for best integration with terminal colors. colorscheme is configured in `/lua/nvim_settings.lua`
+base16 colorschemes are included for best integration with terminal colors. colorscheme is configured in `/lua/config/colorscheme.lua`

 ### Keybinds
 Keybinds are configured in `/lua/config/key-mapping.lua`

 ### Plugins
-Plugins are added in `/lua/plugin/init.lua`.
+Plugins are added in `/lua/config/plugin.lua`.
-Plugins with small configurations are configured in the above mentioned file, while those with larger configurations have a dedicated file in `/lua/config/plugin/`
+Plugins are generally configured in a file under `lua/config` named after them.

 ### LSP
 LSPs installed by `:LspInstall` are automatically configured with nvim-lspconfig.
-Custom configurations are done in a dedicated file in `/lua/config/lsp/`
+Custom configurations are done in a dedicated file in `/lua/config/lsp/` or directly in `lua/config/lspconfig.lua`

+## Goals
+- Be tuned to my personal taste
+- Rely on native features when appropriate
+- Configure all essential IDE features
+	- Treesitter
+	- LSP
+	- Autocomplete
+- Be colorscheme agnostic
+- Easy to install
+- Perfect in every way